tweag/python-monorepo-example/content/blog/2022-07-08-nixos-specialisation.md

 Chani using the desktop environment Plasma, and the other with the user Paul using the desktop environment Gnome.
 Auto login at boot will be set for both users in their own specialisations.
 Our user Paul will need an extra system-wide package, for example `dune-release`.
-As specialisation can receive any argument that would work in the [top-level configuration](https://nixos.org/manual/nixos/stable/options.html), we are not limited in terms of what can be changed.
+Specialisations can use any argument that would work in the [top-level configuration](https://nixos.org/manual/nixos/stable/options.html), so we are not limited in terms of what can be changed.

 If you want to try, add the following code to your `configuration.nix` file.